 The Mayor and the Combined Authority are determined to ensure that every child has the basic skills needed to start school.
-It is estimated that around 12,000 children started school in September 2017 without the skills needed to learn such as being able to read or write to an appropriate level.
+It is estimated that around 12,000 children started school in September 2017 without the skills needed to learn, such as being able to read or write at an appropriate level.

-In October 2017, the Combined Authority held a School Readiness Summit which highlighted the impact that economic instability, low wages and ‘time poverty’ can have on families and a child’s development.
-Greater Manchester health and public bodies, including primary and secondary schools, were asked to sign a pledge to work together, and to share information and resources, in an effort to cut year on year the numbers of children that arrive at school not ready to learn.
+In October 2017, the Combined Authority held a School Readiness Summit which highlighted the impact that economic instability, low wages and ‘time poverty’ can have on families, and children’s development.
+Greater Manchester health and public bodies, including primary and secondary schools, signed a pledge to work together, and to share information and resources, in an effort to cut year on year the numbers of children that arrive at school not ready to learn.